White Diamond: A Personal Portrait of Kylie Minogue: Critical reception

 Most critics compared the film to Madonna's 1991 film Truth or Dare (also entitled In Bed with Madonna).

 Kathy McCabe of The Daily Telegraph gave it a positive review, saying "Kylie Minogue reveals her hopes and fears but few tears in White Diamond."
 She also described the film as "sparkling."

 The Evening Times gave the film 2 out of 5 stars.
-They said that Baker was too close to the subject of the film and that, "We never see Minogue cry, shout, bitch, get tipsy or mauldin."
+They said that Baker was too close to the subject of the film and that, "We never see Minogue cry, shout, bitch, get tipsy or maudlin."

 Fans have said that Baker, the director and a close friend of Kylie's, put too much of himself into the film relative to Kylie's actual screen time.
 Caitlin Moran of The Times said that the documentary was made by "a very discreet friend" and that it runs "an arse-fatiguing two hours."
 Before adding that it "leaves you in no doubt that Kylie is a charming, merry, adorable, disco mouse with a fabulous collection of shoes."